MongoDB links: API guide , Authentication

 admin |

-Continuing in the Create connection pane, you have the opportunity to provide additional configuration information, if needed, for the MongoDB server.
+Continuing in the Create connection pane, only if required, enter additional configuration information for the MongoDB server.

 Replica set (optional) |